-- Anisometropic amblyopia occurs when the vision in one eye differs from the other.
+- Anisometropic amblyopia—Vision in one eye differs from the other.
 This is often caused by a large difference in eyeglass prescription.
-The difference may be caused by one eye being more nearsighted or farsighted than the other or caused by large differences in astigmatism.
-In general, people who have anisometropic amblyopia are often asymptomatic (showing no signs of the condition).
+The difference may be caused by 1 eye being more nearsighted or farsighted than the other, or by large differences in astigmatism.

 |Copyright © Nucleus Medical Media, Inc.|